 Leaks from a cracked toilet can come in many shapes and sizes.
 When a toilet crack is caused by extreme temperature changes that cause the toilet to crack all the way through and cause flooding, the cause is obvious.

-But mostly a leak from a cracked toilet occurs slowly so the source can be relatively difficult to identify.
+Usually, a leak from a cracked toilet occurs slowly, so the source can be relatively difficult to identify.

 Cracked Toilet Tank